Cray-HPE/docs-csm/upgrade/1.2.1/README.md

 1. [Verification](#verification)
 1. [Complete upgrade](#complete-upgrade)

-## Upgrade CSM network configuration
+## Optional: Upgrade CSM network configuration

-Before proceeding with the patch installation.
-Upgrade the CSM management network configuration.
+If you are using the CHN network tech preview, upgrade the CSM management network configuration before proceeding with the patch installation.

 Detailed information on the fixes and configuration updates after CANU release 1.6.5 can be found from [CANU release notes](../../operations/network/management_network/canu_install_update.md)